joboccara/pipes/README.md

 // results contains {"1-up", "1-down", "2-up", "2-down", "3-up", "3-down"}
 ```

-## Operating on adjacent elements of a collectin
+## Operating on adjacent elements of a collection

 `pipes::adjacent` allows to send adjacent pairs of element from a range to a pipeline: